Study: Earlier U.S. Lockdown Measures Could Have Saved 36,000 Lives

-Tens of thousands of coronavirus-related deaths in the U.S. could have been prevented if social distancing measures were implemented just one week earlier, according to a new study.
+A new study estimates tens of thousands of coronavirus-related deaths in the U.S. could have been prevented if social distancing measures were implemented just one week earlier.

-Using infectious-disease modeling, researchers at Columbia University found that if social restrictions were put in place a week before March 15 — which is when many people nationwide began staying home — more than 60% of deaths and 55% of infections could have been avoided as of May 3.
-That equals nearly 36,000 deaths and more than 700,000 cases.

-On top of that, researchers found that if measures were imposed two weeks earlier, then nearly 54,000 deaths and more than 960,000 cases could've been prevented.
+Using infectious-disease modeling, researchers at Columbia University found that if social restrictions were put in place a week before March 15 — which is when many people nationwide began staying home — more than 60% of reported infections and 55% of reported deaths could have been avoided as of May 3.
+That equals more than 700,000 cases and nearly 36,000 deaths.
+On top of that, researchers found that if measures were imposed two weeks earlier, 960,000 cases and nearly 54,000 deaths could've been prevented.

 When asked about the study, President Donald Trump defended his administration's response, saying he took action "earlier than anybody thought."

-Note: Editor's note: A previous version of this story had incorrect numbers for the percentage of infections and deaths.
-You are reading the updated version.